federgraph/fleetrace-help-en/silverlight/FRIAS-Layout.md

 ```

 This should be the layout variation FRIAS-6, according to button position 6,
-see bottom right in the picture.
-It still works, on the old machine with Silverlight support installed.
+see bottom right button in the picture.
+It still works, on the old machine, where support for Silverlight installed.

-> But it is all about the modern variations.
+> But it should be all about the modern variations.

 I know, but I begin with some history,
 the syntax highlighting with the help of Jekyll and Rouge is beautiful don't you think?